Cardinal-Cryptography/blanksquare-monorepo/crates/shielder-scheduler-tee/README.md

 ### `local-run`
 - Disables NSM driver queries
-- Uses provided private key instead of KMS
+- Uses provided private key instead of AWS KMS for decryption operations
 - Intended for local development and testing only

 ## Development